z/xonotic-server-management-suite/README.md

 ### Without Docker

-Without docker, use `xsms servers run` to start up your servers defined in `~/.xsms/servers.yml`.
-XMM Can be installed separately.
+Without docker, XSMS can manage game servers a few different ways using `xsms servers start` to start up your servers defined in `~/.xsms/servers.yml`.
+Supported (or planned) methods include: `screen, tmux` for interactive management and  `supervisor, circus` for daemon management.
+If you want simple map management, XMM Can be installed separately.

+For daemons, conf files need to be generated with `xsms servers build`.